April 09, 2015

 Music activities encourage focus and self-discipline.
 In their music lessons, children are taught valuable skills that will help them in other areas.
 For example, daily practice for these lessons is very important when learning musical instruments.
 As students begin a practice routine, they learn how to structure their time.
 This helps kids and teens prioritize their responsibilities.

 In the smartphone era, when attention spans are becoming shorter and shorter, music helps children concentrate.
 It encourages them to “unplug” and stay focused on a single activity.
 This valuable skill transfers over to studying as well as other hobbies and sports.

 Therapy for Special Needs Students

 Special needs students greatly benefit from music education.
 Many schools incorporate a music program into their special education department.
+If your school doesn’t offer this, private lessons are a great option.
 Among the many benefits of music, learning how to play an instrument can make a big impact on students with special needs.
 Music therapy can help these students open up and communicate.

 Higher Graduation Rates

 Finally, the benefits of music education for kids includes higher graduation rates.
 According to the Children’s Music Workshop, schools with a music program have an estimated 90.2% average graduation rate.
 Schools that don’t teach music have an average 72.9% rate.

 Studies show that music arts education also increases attendance rates.
 Other benefits of music lessons include higher admittance to college and greater career success.

 Of course, kids aren’t the only ones who can experience music education benefits.
 Adults can also improve their lives when they study music.

 It’s never too late to learn to play a musical instrument!
 In fact, taking music lessons as you get older can open up a world of new possibilities.